olaf-meyer/openshift-talks/openshift_cli_unleahed.md

 # What is part of the talk?

 First things first!
 Lets clarify why the OpenShift command line interface is important -> IMHO It allows you to create customized queries that are not possible in the Web-Consol and it can (and will) be used for automation.
 Which is a big part of DevOps -> Learn tools at hand and how to use them.
+Furthermore it can be extend with plugins.

-FIXME BOT talking about odo!!
+For the snippets below I was using oc cli with version 4.1.
+Plugins should work with older versions as well.
+All commands are only tested on Linux.

 ## Features in OpenShift CLI (oc tool)

 - Get a list of all available resources including CRD with the command `oc api-resources`.
-Try `oc api-resources -o wide` and `oc api-resources --api-group=image.openshift.io` as well.
+Try out `oc api-resources -o wide` and `oc api-resources --api-group=image.openshift.io` as well.
 - Use `oc explain` to get a description about resources like pod, deployment config build config and other resources.
 To get details of pods use `oc explain pod`.
 To dig deep into the resource append a `.` and a append the resource name of which you what to know more `oc explain pod.spec`.
 - You can add the parameter `--as` to your command to execute it as defined user.
 For example to query builds as the service account  Login mit Service Account `oc get builds.build.openshift.io test-1 --as=system:serviceaccount:myproject:builder`.
 You can login as a service account with the following command `oc login --token=$(oc sa get-token builder)`.
 - Usually with the command line tool you fetch a single resource like pods, deployment config and so on.
 If you concatenate resources with a comma you can query multiple resources at once.
 This is useful for creating your own templates.
 An example is `oc get is,bc,dc,svc,route -o yaml`.